toolbuilder/iterablefu/docs/ChainableIterable.md

 ### reduce

-The reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.
+The reduce() method executes a reducer function on each element of the input iterable, resulting in a single output value.

 #### Parameters